Nemecxpetr/exconv/docs/design.md

   library API.

-- Once they stabilize, a small CLI faade can be added for quick runs and
+- Once they stabilize, a small CLI facade can be added for quick runs and

   batch experiments.